Prostatitis: Common complications, Symptoms & Frequent Questions

 Then to check your flow of urine, a uroflowmetry test will be performed where the doctor will check the pressure of your urine.
 Finally, the doctor will inquire about any family history of prostate-related issues.

 Depending on the outcomes of initial tests, the urologist may suggest further blood tests, cystoscopy, transrectal ultrasound, sample biopsy, etc. if he has anything which suggests that the symptoms are early signs of prostate cancer.

-To summaries, prostatitis is not a fatal disease or condition.
+To summarise, prostatitis is not a fatal disease or condition.
 However, it might be an indication of a bigger concern that may be brewing underneath.
 So it is always safe to get regular prostate exams, at least annually to ensure that you keep conditions like prostatitis at bay.
-But if you have a family history of this condition or are experiencing any of the aforementioned symptoms it is best to reach out to our award-winning team of urologists at the CK Birla Hospital.
-Book an consultation with Dr Shalabh Agarwal.
+But if you have a family history of this condition or are experiencing any of the aforementioned symptoms it is best to reach out or book an online appointment with our award-winning team of urologists at the CK Birla Hospital.

 These are some of the common reasons which might make your urologist suspect that you might have prostatitis.